BYLINE: Rob Mitchum

 “There will be a need for updating or upgrading infrastructure, because we’re not just talking about the mean precipitation, we’re also talking about an increase in extreme events,” Akinsanola said.
 “Drainage systems and buildings will have to be improved to cope with potential floods and storm damage.”

-In current and future work, Akinsanola will use higher-resolution models to predict changes in precipitation, heat waves, compound dry and hot extremes and other extreme events on a more local level.
+In current and future work, Akinsanola will to predict changes in precipitation, heat waves, compound dry and hot extremes and other extreme events on a more local level.
 He conducts some of his research in association with the Environmental Science Division at Argonne National Laboratory, where he holds a joint appointment.